taylorhakes/js-experiments/PartialApplicationOperator/README.md

 # Partial Application Operator
 It is very common to use `Function.prototype.bind` in javascript for partial application programming.
-Unfortunately, it is based around javascript object oriented features and in can be long winded. `map.bind(null, x => x / 2)` In some other functional languages, functions are curried or partially applied by default.
+Unfortunately, it is based around javascript object oriented features and it can be long winded. `map.bind(null, x => x / 2)` In some other functional languages, functions are curried or partially applied by default.
 Since we can't make a major breaking change to javascript.
 I propose the a new operator to partially apply parameters.
 ```js